Steve-P42/TopHackerNews/README.md

 # TopHackerNews

-A small project that takes the highest ranked news from HackerNews and presents them to the user.
+This program takes the most upvoted stories from HackerNews (https://news.ycombinator.com/news) and presents them to the user in a ranked order.
+Default amount of pages = 5.
 The output is displayed as an html file through the default browser.